UNSW-CEEM/NEMOSIS/README.md

                                                       keep_csv=False)
 ```

-If just using the dynamic_data_compiler to build the cache, the process can be sped up by setting merge_data=False, this
+If you're just using the dynamic_data_compiler to build the cache, the process can be sped up by setting merge_data=False, this
 will download and build the cache but not merge the results from each cache file, in this case a None value will be
 returned.